 The board provides a full replacement of the mains filter, transformer and power supply for the JX10 and MKS70, that has ultra low ripple, no dry joint degradation, no limited life capacitors, runs cool and automatically uses any mains voltage from 110VAC to 240VAC.
 The design is focused around power converters with added power filters to remove switching noise, essential for keeping disturbances away from the audio path.

-It is rated at roughly 1.5x the average power consumption needs of the JX10 so runs without stress and supports various upgrades without generating excess heat.
+It is rated at roughly 1.5x the average power consumption needs of an upgraded JX10 so runs without stress and supports upgrades without generating excess heat.

 - 195 x 110mm to fit inside MKS70 or JX10